da-nial/Search-Engine/README.md

 ### Phase 1: Preprocessing and Indexing

 The first phase includes preprocessing steps such as normalization, tokenization, stemming, and stopwords removal.
+[Hazm](https://github.com/roshan-research/hazm), An NLP library designed for Persian text, is used for preprocessing.
 A positional indexing of the words is then created and cached.
 Boolean search is implemented in this phase.

 ### Phase 2: Search in Vector Space